 Remote Coding

-This guide shows how I code / tinker.
+This guide shows how I code / tinker on the go.

 Background